-EU condemns crackdown on protests against controversial bill in Georgia
+Thousands protest as Georgia parliament advances ‘foreign influence’ bill

 Giorgi Vashadze, an opposition politician, said Georgians have the right to peacefully protest and the behaviour of the ruling party and law enforcement agencies is “completely illegal”.

-The bill needs to pass three votes in parliament.
-Parliamentary elections are scheduled for October.
+To become law, the bill needs to pass in three separate rounds of voting in parliament.
+Georgia’s next parliamentary elections are scheduled for October.